 The dentist to dental assistant ratio is usually one to one, especially for small clinics.
 Bigger clinics employing more dentists may require additional help with clerical tasks so they often hire more personnel to handle the load of responsibilities in a thriving practice.

 It would be beneficial for those applying for dental assistant jobs to seek out larger clinics as they tend to have more positions open for applicants.

 The job outlook for dental assistants from 2012 to 2022 is certainly rising at a rate of 25%.
 This is considered to be faster than the average by the Bureau of Labor Statistics.
 That is equivalent to over 130,000 job openings in the next several years.
-This could be due to the rising awareness of the importance of oral health in relation to one’s overall health.Apply Now
+This could be due to the rising awareness of the importance of oral health in relation to one’s overall health.Search Now

 Dental Assistant Jobs Positions and Salary Information